Surveillance video captures man stealing from Miramar cupcake shop

 The video shows a man snooping behind a counter at SweetGem Cupcakes, located in the area of Palm Avenue and Southwest 21st Street.

-It all happened on Saturday evening, just after store owner Jessica closed up for the day.
+It all happened on Saturday evening, just after store owner Jessica Castro closed up for the day.

+“‘The alarm has gone off, are you there?’ and I said ‘No,’ and I right away looked at my cellphone, and I could see video of someone in here,” Castro said.

-She said the crook took around $200 cash, a lock and tablets used for delivery services such as Postmates and UberEats.
+She said the crook took around $200 cash, drilled through a lock and stole tablets used for delivery services such as Postmates and UberEats.

 Her losses are estimated to range from $600 to $800.

-“I work very hard everyday,” she told 7News while holding back tears.
-“I’m here 12-13 hours a day; sometimes alone.
+“I work very hard every day,” Castro told 7News while holding back tears.
+“I’m here 12 to 13 hours a day, sometimes alone.
 It’s scary now to think that someone can just come in while I’m working by myself or with my kids.
 He broke the lock.
-I had the alarm, I had cameras but what if I’m inside and he comes back or anybody could do it.
-It’s horrible.”
+I had the alarm, I had cameras, but what if I’m inside, and he comes back or anybody could do it?
+It’s horrible.
+It sets me back a lot.”

 She believes the suspect was at the shop at an earlier time in the day.

+“Now, I don’t want to be here after 6, after it gets dark,” she said.

-If you have any information on this theft, call Broward County Crime Stoppers at 954-493-TIPS.
+If you have any information on this burglary, call Broward County Crime Stoppers at 954-493-TIPS.
 Remember, you can always remain anonymous, and you may be eligible for a $3,000 reward.

 Copyright 2019 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.